HardeepNain/To-do-App/Readme.md

-# Todo App
+# Task Manager
-This is a simple todo app web app for tracking daily todo tasks.
+This is a simple task manager web app for tracking daily tasks.

 ## Features 📝

-- The web app allows users to add todo tasks to a list.
+- The web app allows users to add tasks to a list.
-- The todo tasks can be deleted from the list randomly after completion, using `JavaScript DOM manipulation`.
+- The tasks can be deleted from the list randomly after completion, using `JavaScript DOM manipulation`.

 ## Tech Stack ⚒